+All prescriptions will be for original packs.
 When all doses on a prescription have been dispensed, the prescription forms should be submitted for payment in the normal way to Practitioner Services Division (PSD) at the first submission after the prescription is fully dispensed.

-6. Financial Support
+6. Financial support

-Community Pharmacy Services should be contacted directly to resolve/respond to payment/ contractual issues or financial loss.
-Direct Acting Antiretroviral (DAA) drugs are very expensive and Community Pharmacy Services can request an advance payment for the first prescription.
+Community Pharmacy Services should be contacted directly to resolve/respond to payment/contractual issues or financial loss.
+Direct Acting Antiretroviral (DAA) drugs are very expensive and Community Pharmacy Services can request an advance payment at the point of issuing the first prescription.
 The pharmacy contractors will receive this advance payment within 10 days to cover the procurement costs.
-Use of BACS will only be authorised in exceptional circumstances.
+Use of BACS will only be authorised in very exceptional circumstances.
 The advance payment will usually be recovered 2 months after the last prescription by which time all the prescriptions will have been submitted and paid.
 This recovery period can however be tailored to meet the needs of the pharmacy contractor, either by shortening or lengthening the period of recovery.
-This should be discussed with the Community Pharmacy Services Team at John Dewar Building, Inverness in the first instance.
-Recovery is not linked to payments for prescriptions and pharmacy contractors are responsible for the timeous submission of prescriptions to NSS i.e. late submission of prescriptions will mean that recovery will be out of synchronisation with the planned schedule.
+This should be discussed with the Pharmacy Team at John Dewar Building, Inverness in the first instance.
+Recovery is not linked to payments for prescriptions to NSS, i.e. late submission of prescriptions will mean that recovery will be out of synchronisation with the planned schedule.

-If treatment is discontinued for any reason, i.e. related to patient behaviour, change of clinical circumstance or treatment regimen that are out with the pharmacy's control and the agreed process has been followed, NHS Highland will ensure that contractors are reimbursed for any remaining stock not covered by advance payments.
-Any unused stock should be retained and Community Pharmacy Services should be contacted on 01463 706886.
+If treatment is discontinued for any reason, i.e. related to patient behaviour, change of clinical circumstance or treatment regimen that are out with the pharmacy's control and the agreed process has been followed, NHS Highland will ensure that contractors are reimbursed for any remaining stock.
+Any unused stock should be retained and Community Pharmacy Services should be contacted on 01463 706886 to arrange redistribution.

-NHS Highland will assure that where the loss of a prescription occurs prior to submission for re-imbursement that such loss does not financially impact on the contractor, i.e. NHS Highland will provide a replacement prescription for submission for payment subject to written assurance regarding the loss from the contractor.
+NHS Highland will assure that where the loss of a prescription occurs prior to submission for reimbursement that such loss does not financially impact on the contractor, i.e. NHS Highland will provide a replacement prescription for submission for payment subject to written assurance regarding the loss from the contractor.